hello-planet/PECfunc/doc/issue&update.md

 	For the corresponding information in different situations.

 - 2019.3.5 Add tx verification handler.
-	For transaction validation before purchased to avoid request failure invoked by data inconsistency.
+	For transaction validation before purchasement to avoid request failure invoked by data inconsistency.

 - 2019.3.6 Add password strength verification.
 	Three strength levels to set and default is moderate.